kfinity/ric-homes/README.md

         )

 In other words, calculate the mean value of **resOwner** for each parcel contained within the group of polygons that defines this HOLC grade.

+Note that each apartment building counts as 1 parcel, so this statistic is not a good estimate of the percentage of *people* who own the building they live in; it's the percentage of buildings which are owned by people living there.